cha-namoth/cha-namoth.github.io/BlobToolKitv2_conda_HOWTO.md

 ## Prep your data

-**As of October 2022 some things have changed:**
+**As of November 2022 some things have changed:**
 1) The blastn and diamondblast commands are reformatted, and there's a new uniprot database version, which removes the previously required 'taxify' step.

-2) The final host/viewing command changed.
-You NEED to make sure that you are NOT in ANY conda environment prior to running it – run `conda deactivate` twice, and make sure there is no `(base)` in front of your prompt.
+2) There is no need for conda anymore.
+Follow the steps below with ´pipenv´.

 3) If you have a Mac or Unix machine, you can still always run a local blobtoolkit installation on your computer if the final viewing step fails: https://github.com/blobtoolkit/blobtoolkit
 After install, download your blobdirs and host them via: